adnanwahab/hashirama/readme.md

 Bret Victor said text based language is not a proper medium of thought. its fun, and easy, but not sustainable.
 Thats why he uses pictures to construct reality that was previously impossible.

+observable framework is the payprus for bret vicgtor's magic ink